jonatasjk/trying-axon-framework/README.md

 ## Decisions reasoning

+### Security
+Skipped security for now so it's quick to run and test this sample repo.

+### ExternalKycClient
+This is a mock client simulating an external KYC provider.
+In a real-world application, this would be replaced with actual API calls to a third-party KYC service.

 ### ID as a String instead of UUID
 If used UUID:
 - Jackson serializes it as a string anyway